Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 		</li>
 			<input type="submit" value="Save Opportunity" />
 		</ul>
-	{/exp:modl_giving_impact:create_opportunity}
+	{/exp:modl_giving_impact:opportunity_form}

 ## Changelog
+- 08152013 - Cersion 2.2.3
+	- Update to opportunity form generation.
+	- IMPORTANT - form method has changed to `opportunity_form` please update your templates
-* 08062013 - Version 2.2.2 - update to configuration so the API Endpoint is set within the module and does not require manual entry.
+- 08062013 - Version 2.2.2 - update to configuration so the API Endpoint is set within the module and does not require manual entry.
-* 07032013 - Version 2.2.1 - fix issue when using direction on donation method sorts.
+- 07032013 - Version 2.2.1 - fix issue when using direction on donation method sorts.
-* 06062013 - Version 2.2 - update to work with v2.0 API enhancements
+- 06062013 - Version 2.2 - update to work with v2.0 API enhancements
 	* Related Parameter - Get related Campaign or Giving Opportunity data with an opportunity or donation data set.
-* 08222012 - Version 2.0
+- 08222012 - Version 2.0
-	* Full revision of Module designed to work with V2.0 of Giving Impact's API
+	- Full revision of Module designed to work with V2.0 of Giving Impact's API
-* 02172012 - Added MSM support
+- 02172012 - Added MSM support